Holland Park, Kensington & Chelsea

-The Commonwealth Institute building opened on the south side of the park in 1962 but it closed in 2002.
-There are plans for the structure to become the new home of the Design Museum from 2014.
+The Commonwealth Institute building opened on the south side of the park in 1962 and closed in 2002.
+Since 2016 the building has been the home of the Design Museum, shown below in September 2019.

 In the Holland ward the proportion of adults qualified to degree level or higher is almost three times the national average.